Daksh4Code/Algorithmic-Visualizer/README.md

 ## Instructions

+### First, run the 'AlgorithmicVisualizer.py file' A grid like screen should be displayed, along with an (optional) music file in the background.
+Then, follow the instructions below.

 1. **To set the starting point:**
    Click once anywhere on the grid where you want it to be located.